LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Dense.rst

-The SUNMATRIX_DENSE module defines dense implementations of all matrix operations listed in the section :numref:`SUNMatrix.Ops`.
+The SUNMATRIX_DENSE module defines dense implementations of all matrix operations listed in :numref:`SUNMatrix.Ops`.
 Their names are obtained from those in that section by appending the suffix ``_Dense`` (e.g. ``SUNMatCopy_Dense``).
 The module SUNMATRIX_DENSE provides the following additional user-callable routines:

-.. c:function:: SUNMatrix SUNDenseMatrix(sunindextype M, sunindextype N)
+.. c:function:: SUNMatrix SUNDenseMatrix(sunindextype M, sunindextype N, SUNContext sunctx)

    This constructor function creates and allocates memory for a dense ``SUNMatrix``.
 Its arguments are the number of rows, ``M``, and